Snow and Ice Control FAQ

 - When road surface temperatures are between 0 and -10 C and not expected to change, The City uses salt to melt accumulated snow and ice.

 - When it's extremely cold, we use sand only for vehicle traction as salt is ineffective in temperatures below -10 C.

 Our sanding trucks are all equipped with automatic controls to spread the right material for the current road conditions.

-During the 2017-18 season, The City piloted a new anti-icing material that is a mixture of beet juice and salt brine.
+The City piloted a new anti-icing material that is a mixture of beet juice and salt brine.
 Beet brine contains an organic compound that is less corrosive than road salt.
-Currently The City still has inventory of this material and will continue its trial in certain areas of the downtown core.
+Currently, The City still has an inventory of this material and will continue its trial in certain areas of the downtown core.